russchua/Graph-Attention-Networks/README.md

 # Graph-Attention-Networks-GAT-
-This is a Keras implementation of the Graph Attention Network (GAT) model by Veličković et al. (2017, [[arXiv link]](https://arxiv.org/abs/1710.10903)).
+This is a Tensorflow 2.0 implementation of the Graph Attention Network (GAT) model by Veličković et al. (2017, [[arXiv link]](https://arxiv.org/abs/1710.10903)).

 ## Acknowledgements
-I have no affiliation with the authors of the paper and I am implementing this code for non-commercial reasons.
+I have no affiliation with the authors of the paper and I am implementing this code for non-commercial, educational purposes.
 The authors published their [reference Tensorflow implementation here](https://github.com/PetarV-/GAT), so check it out for something that is guaranteed to work as intended.
-Their implementation is slightly different than mine, so that may be something to keep in mind.

 You should cite the paper if you use any of this code for your research:
 ```
 @article{